splunk/splunk-platform-automator/README.md

 brew switch ansible 2.4.3.0_4
 ```

-:bangbang: Due to the bug [#23609](https://github.com/ansible/ansible/issues/23609) ansible 2.4.2.0 does not work with Splunkenizer!
+:bangbang: Due to the bug [#23609](https://github.com/ansible/ansible/issues/23609) Ansible 2.4.2.0 does not work with Splunkenizer!

-:bangbang: Due to the bug [#31755](https://github.com/ansible/ansible/issues/31755) ansible 2.4.1.0 does not work with Splunkenizer!
+:bangbang: Due to the bug [#31755](https://github.com/ansible/ansible/issues/31755) Ansible 2.4.1.0 does not work with Splunkenizer!

 :white_check_mark: Ansible 2.4.0.0 is good to go with Splunkenizer.